BelCorentin/neurospin-petit-prince/decoding/ntbk/README.md

 ## Analysis
 analysis.ipynb: where are run most analysis, using the higher level function: analysis / analysis_subject.
 It is also used to plot results.

+## Smaller scale analysis
+testing_functions.ipynb: to try to new analysis, on smaller samples for example

 ## Testing
-testing_functions.ipynb: where all functions are being tested, and you can get a clear understanding on the input / output of each function, as well as the general pipeline.
+functions.ipynb: where all functions are being tested, and you can get a clear understanding on the input / output of each function, as well as the general pipeline.

 # Functions